-What Is A Mitzvah And
+What Is a Mitzvah And

-What Is The Importance Of Giving?
+What Is the Importance of Giving?

-Not everyone in the world has the same luxuries that many people are privileged to have.
+Not everyone in the world has the same luxuries that many of us are privileged to have.
 I say this because some people are not fortunate enough to have food on the table three times a day, electricity, a stable shelter to live in, or even clothing to wear; some people wear the same clothing every day.
 I was taught at a young age to help others so that others can share in the simple day-to-day luxuries that I am fortunate enough to have.
 In Hebrew, a mitzvah translated to mean, a good deed.
-Simple mitzvot could be holding a door open for someone who needs help, sharing food with someone who is hungry, or even just being there to listen when someone has a problem.
-If nobody ever helped others by performing mitzvot, the world would be really sad.
-There would always be someone who would have nothing and be in need of help and there would be nobody to help them.
+A simple mitzvot could be holding a door open for someone who needs help, sharing food with someone who is hungry, or even just being there to listen when someone has a problem.
+If nobody ever helped others by performing mitzvot, the world would be sad.
+There would always be someone who would have nothing and need help and there would be nobody to help them.

 I am a Mitzvah Maker, here is my story.
 It all started in 1999 when I was 3 years old.
 I was helping my mom with her project, Kids 4 Kids.
 This is an organization that teaches kids that they can change the world by helping others.
-Since 1996, they have donated 80,000 new backpacks filled with school supplies and 90,000 new books to homeless, abused, migrant, foster, and low migrant, foster, and low income families.
+Since 1996, they have donated 80,000 new backpacks filled with school supplies and 90,000 new books to the homeless, abused, migrant, foster, and low income families.
 Since the beginning, I have volunteered for Kids 4 Kids.

 This photo shows my first memory of helping others.
 At age 3, I gave juice and candy to every kid who stood in line for a backpack at homeless shelters and migrant camps.
-As I got older I got to help fill the backpacks and take the kids by the hand and escort them to pick out their very own backpack.
+As I got older, I got to help fill the backpacks and take the kids by the hand and escort them to pick out their very own backpack.
 (2002-2008)

 As member of Kids 4 Kids, I attended meetings at my school twice a month, completing a new project each time.
 Some projects included filling and decorating bags for homeless kids so they would have something sweet to eat on Halloween.
-We also made pins for soldiers serving our country, Valentines bags for foster kids, collected travel sized toiletries for homeless families, gift drives for the holidays, turkey baskets for Thanksgiving, and much more (www.kids4kids.org).
+We also made pins for soldiers serving our country, Valentines bags for foster kids, collected travel sized toiletries for homeless families, gift drives for the holidays, turkey baskets for Thanksgiving, and much so more.